Vonage/vivid-3/libs/components/src/lib/selectable-box/README.md

 # Selectable Box

-Represents a selectable-box custom element.
+Represents a content box to used in a group where one or more can be selected.

 ```js
 <script type="module">import '@vonage/vivid/selectable-box';</script>